How to set up a Secure File Transfer Protocol

 You can make a direct ftp connection to the server using fileZilla server, To do this

-Change owner of the file with this command chown ftpuser ftp
+Change owner of the file with this command chown ftpuser ftp to enable the connection

-and include to your file
+then nano /etc/vsftpd.conf and include to your file

 allow write_enable=YES